 What is a Module Reference Number (MRN)?

-An MRN is a systems generated number that represents a unique collection or set of part numbers associated with a job number.
-MRN is principle to the ABR process, butprocess but can also be applied to collections of high level parts associated with a job number, i.e. kits.
+An MRN is a system generated number that represents a unique collection or set of part numbers associated with a job number.
+MRN is principle to the ABR process but can also be applied to collections of high level parts associated with a job number, i.e. kits.
 The MRN is not contained in the Bills of Material.

 The MRN can be transmitted ONLY in 866 Sequence Shipment Authorizations.